 - 1. US Sailing may adopt the MAAPP as-is or adapt it to fit their needs.
-Regardless, US Sailing must submit its policies to the Center at compliance@safesport.org for review and approval by January 31, 2021.
+Regardless, US Sailing must submit its policies to the Center at compliance@safesport.org for review and approval by April 1, 2024.
 The Center will approve, approve with modifications, or deny the policies.
-If the Center denies the proposed policy, the mandatory components of Section IV become the default policy until the Center approves the policy. - US Sailing must require its LAOs to incorporate the mandatory components of Section IV.
+If the Center denies the proposed policy, the mandatory components of Section IV become the default policy until the Center approves the policy. - 2.
+US Sailing must require its LAOs to incorporate the mandatory components of Section IV.
 US Sailing may require its LAOs implement US Sailing policies, which may be more stringent than the policies in Section IV. - 3.
-US Sailing may, in its discretion, require its National Member Organizations (NMO) to implement these policies. - If US Sailing chooses to require its NMOs to implement the Education & Training Policy it must obtain advanced, written approval from the Center to expand the training access to additional persons.
-Requests must be submitted to ngbservices@safesport.org. - 4.
-The mandatory components of Section IV will serve as the default policy for any organization that fails to develop its own policy as required by this section.
+The mandatory components of Section IV will serve as the default policy for any LAO that fails to develop its own policy as required by this section.